anupamme/Azure-CosmosDB-MongoAPI-Benchmark/ReadMe.md

 ### 1. Select a client vm
 - We use a 8 core VM because we can run more parallel threads (128 in number).
-- In [Azure](https://ms.portal.azure.com/#create/Microsoft.VirtualMachine-ARM), just make sure this VM is in the same region as CosmosDB instance created in previous step.
+- In [Azure](https://ms.portal.azure.com/#create/Microsoft.VirtualMachine-ARM), just make sure this VM is in the same region as CosmosDB instance created in the previous step.
 - Also use Ubuntu Server 20.04 (you can try others as well)

 ### 2. Prepare the client vm